skym97/IntroToProg-Python-Final/README.md

 - `main.py`: The entry point of the application, orchestrating functionality across modules.

 ## Acknowledgments
-This project was developed as part of the Python programming course at the University of Washington.
-Special thanks to my instructor(s) and classmates for their guidance and feedback throughout the course.
-Additionally, I utilized ChatGPT to provide a guideline for documentation.
+This project was developed as part of the Python programming certificate course at the University of Washington.
+Special thanks to my instructors for their guidance and feedback throughout the course.
+Additionally, I want to acknowledge that I utilized ChatGPT to provide a guideline for documentation.